oashnic/PayKassaSCI/README.md

 import "github.com/oashnic/PayKassaSCI"
 ```

-and use `PayKassaSCI` as the package name inside the code.
+and use `paykassasci` as the package name inside the code.

 ## Example